 - Pneumatic retinopexy: A tiny bubble of gas can be placed in the eye to help flatten the retina and push it back into place.
 Pneumatic retinopexy is usually done in a doctor’s office or an outpatient surgery center with local anesthesia.

 - Scleral buckling: In this procedure, the ophthalmologist sutures tiny bands of silicone rubber, called a “scleral buckle,” to the outside of the eye (the white of the eye or sclera).
 This pushes the wall of the eye into a position that forces the retina back into place.
 Scleral buckling is usually done in an outpatient surgery center with local or general anesthesia.

 - Vitrectomy: If necessary, the eye surgeon can remove the vitreous gel to gain better access to the back of the eye.
 He or she may use laser photocoagulation to treat the retina, remove scar tissue, or repair holes or tears.
 At the end of the procedure, the surgeon injects a gas bubble to push the retina back against the wall of the eye and hold it in position.
 This procedure may sometimes be done as outpatient surgery but may require an overnight stay in the hospital.

 Your Berks County vitreo-retinal specialist will help you decide which retinal detachment surgery may work best for you based on the cause, location and type of the detachment, and other factors.
 Make an appointment with Eye Consultants of Pennsylvania at the first sign of trouble.
-We have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.